yaimsc/fifa-challenge/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Adidas Fifa Challenge

+This is a Frontend ReactJS Web Application project by Yaiza Muñoz.

+## Technologies & Libraries used

-In the project directory, you can run:
+For the project I have used:
+- React with Hooks & Functiional Components
+- React Router for navigation
+- For styling & Components: SASS & Material UI
+- React Testing Library for tests

 ### `npm start`